awsdocs/amazon-guardduty-user-guide/doc_source/using-service-linked-roles.md

     ]
 }
 ```

-## Creating a service\-linked role for GuardDuty<a name="create-slr"></a>

-The `AWSServiceRoleForAmazonGuardDuty` service\-linked role is automatically created when you enable GuardDuty for the first time or enable GuardDuty in a supported Region where you previously didn't have it enabled\.
-You can also create the `AWSServiceRoleForAmazonGuardDuty` service\-linked role manually using the IAM console, the IAM CLI, or the IAM API\.

-**Important**
-The service\-linked role that is created for the GuardDuty account doesn't apply to the member GuardDuty accounts\.

 For more information about creating the role manually, see [Creating a service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#create-service-linked-role) in the *IAM User Guide*\.